opendata-swiss/ogdch_checker/README.md

 You can combine this options to have the check and sending done in one go.
 Or you can check first and send emails later.
 To send emails from a previous run, use the name of that run and start the command withh `--run <runname> --send`.
+You can also testrun the emails with `-t -s`: this does just log the emails, that would normally be send.

 ### Limit the scope of the package checker